 Section 17 (4) of the SRD II Act stipulates that, in the event that the remuneration policy is revised, the revised policy must describe and explain all significant changes occurred since the most recent votes by the general meeting of shareholders, as well as a presentation of how it takes into account the votes and views of shareholders regarding the remuneration policy and the reports.
-As the Remuneration Policy was first adopted in 2020 and, according to Section 3:268 (2) of the Civil Code, only needs to be put on the agenda of the General Meeting "in the event of a significant change thereof, but at least every four years", the possibility of revising the policy has not arisen to date, as there have been no significant changes to the Remuneration Policy since its adoption.
-Accordingly, this section of the SRD II Act has not been applied to date.
+The Remuneration Policy was first adopted in 2020 and, according to Section 3:268 (2) of the Civil Code, only needs to be put on the agenda of the General Meeting "in the event of a significant change thereof, but at least every four years".
+Accordingly, in 2024, the Remuneration Policy was re-submitted to the General Meeting for a vote of opinions, despite the fact that there have been no significant changes to the Remuneration Policy since its adoption.
+Although the rules remain unchanged, in the submission of the Remuneration Policy in 2024, the Bank strived to make the rules clearer and easier to understand by including illustrations in the Remuneration Policy to aid interpretation.
+The circumstance that the Bank's Remuneration Policy has been unchanged for a long period of time can also be traced back to the cause that the remuneration of Directors is considerably limited by the sector-level regulations applicable to credit institutions, which in many respects also limits the Bank's possibilities in amending these rules.
+Following the initial adoption of the Remuneration Policy, the Bank received a number of shareholder comments that were attributed to an incorrect interpretation of the rules, resulting in the Bank's primary objective to improve the clarity of the rules.
+In addition, the Bank has received a number of shareholder comments on its Remuneration Policy, which objected to the lack of information in the remuneration report under the SRD II Act; however, the Bank is not currently required to publish a remuneration report under the SRD II Act (it discloses remuneration information under Article 450 of Regulation 575/2013/EU.
+Accordingly, the Bank could not take these comments into account for the purposes of its Remuneration Policy, as such information are not part of the Remuneration Policy under the SRD II Law.